 The Official Gazette print edition is published every Monday.
 Inquiries regarding publication in, subscription to, circulation, and claims may be forwarded to the National Printing Office.

 The Republic of the Philippines is a sovereign state in archipelagic Southeast Asia, with 7,107 islands spanning more than 300,000 square kilometers of territory.
 It is divided into three island groups: Luzon, Visayas, and Mindanao.
 The Philippines was named after Prince Philip (later King Philip II) of Spain, by the Spanish explorer Ruy Lopez de Villalobos during his 1542-1546 expedition to the islands.

 The Philippines is a unitary presidential constitutional republic, with the President of the Philippines acting as both the head of state and the head of government.
 It proclaimed its independence from the Spanish Empire on June 12, 1898, following the culmination of the Philippine Revolution.

 Check out The Philippines At A Glance for quick and easy access to information about the Philippine economy, poverty incidence, employment, infrastructure, education, healthcare, and the like, as well as some of the government’s most important programs.

-Information for citizens of the Philippines.
+Information for visitors and potential migrants to the Philippines.

 All content is in the public domain unless otherwise stated.